Gift Icon

 Milwaukee to Fort Wayne$443253 miles3 - 5 days

 • Risk assessment.
 They’re preemptive documents which permits shippers to prove the thorough and detailed nature of their fleet management process.
-You can add one to the protocol you use to prepare for transporting the equipment.
+You can add one to the protocol you use to prepare for hauling the equipment.

 A supervisor or senior management can do it.
-It must contain the complete timeline of the transport and operation, the weight loads, any project risks that should be considered and how you plan to deal with them.
+It must contain the complete timeline of the transport and operation, the weight loads, any project risks that should be considered, and how you plan to deal with them.

 • Use PPE to prepare your sites.
 The industry’s backbone is safety.
-The crew will be equipped with a full set of protective equipment throughout the operation.
+The crew will be equipped with a full set of protective gear throughout the operation.
 To mitigate risk, PPE documents are essential.
 The permit application and risk assessment will be stronger when the team’s safety protocols are noted.
 Heavy equipment tie-down requirements will also be noted.

 a red tractor positioned on a train